optimusmoose/MSabundanceSIM/README.md

 # Usage

-After installation, type:
+For help using the executable, type:

-    ms_abundance_sim
+    msabundancesim

 # Standalone usage:

-In cases where gems are not convenient, the file lib/ms_abundance_sim.rb may be used as its own standalone executable with no dependencies:
+In cases where gems are not convenient, the file `lib/ms_abundance_sim.rb` may be used as its own standalone executable with no additional dependencies:

     chmod +x lib/ms_abundance_sim.rb
     ./lib/ms_abundance_sim.rb